The Best Things To Do On Rottnest Island

 Various Accomodation Options

-With accommodation ranging from premium to superior ocean views and heritage cottages to comfortable, reasonably priced cabins and the hostel, Rotto has something to suit all tastes and budgets.
+With accommodation ranging from premium to superior ocean views and heritage cottages to comfortable, reasonably priced cabins and a well-appointed camp ground, Rotto has something to suit all tastes and budgets.

 For more information and to book head here!